MichaelLeachim/shumeric/README.md

 Why?

-* They provide a decent `jump to` definition
+* They provide a decent `jump to`
-* The auto completion and flycheck works
+* The auto completion and flycheck work

 My current config for Emacs